EYW wants your food photos!

 Order: We had access to a toaster—and wanted multiple crumpets on multiple days, natch—so a Warburtons-brand six-pack (95p) was the way to go.
 They toast up nicely: crisp on the outside and spongy inside, with plenty of holes for butter and jam soakage.
 Indeed, a package of these crumpets may or may not have ended up in our luggage home.

-Alternatively: If you’re looking for crumpets in a restaurant setting, try Soho’s Dean Street Townhouse (69-71 Dean St., map), Market Coffee House (50-52 Brushfield St., map) in Spitalfields, or Caravan (11-13 Exmouth Market, map) in Clerkenwell, which offers “two crumpets with too much butter” (as if!) alongside excellent house-roasted coffee and a good breakfast/brunch menu.
+Alternatively: If you’re looking for crumpets in a restaurant setting, try Soho’s Dean Street Townhouse (69-71 Dean St., map), the well-regarded Rivington Greenwich (178 Greenwich High Rd., map), or brunch favorite Caravan (multiple locations including 11-13 Exmouth Market, map) in Clerkenwell, which offers “two crumpets with too much butter” (as if!) alongside excellent house-roasted coffee and other morning favorites.